 On the other hand, most pianists in my area understand the answer, “I am working on Level 8 piano”.
-One’s skills in playing by ear or composing might vary based on your teacher.
+One’s skills in playing by ear or composing might vary based on teachers.
 However others know your basic ability to learn a piece up to a certain level.
 This is helpful when hiring someone to accompany for voice or instrumental performances.
-You want to know that this person can play at the required level!
+You want to know this pianist can play at the required level!

 My Experiences with RCM Examinations As a Teacher

-As a teacher I have had students take several RCM Examinations.
+As a teacher I have had students take several graded exams.
 Although I see them from a different angle now, I still think they are worthwhile!
 Here are some of the benefits I see now as the teacher.

 1. Exams provide feedback on my teaching from another musician.

 As a private piano (and flute) teacher, I work for myself.
-I don’t have a “boss” who checks on my students to make sure I am teaching them properly.
-When my students pass an exam I can view their written report.
+I don’t have a “boss” who checks if I am teaching my students properly.
+When my students pass an exam I receive their written report.
 I even see the breakdown of where they lost points.
-The examiner also writes any suggestions for specific areas of improvement.
+The examiner also writes any specific suggestions for improvement.

-Reviewing these remarks gives me the chance to see how I could have better prepared my student.
-Sometimes they write down the same comments as I have told my students many times!
+These remarks allow me to see how I could have better prepared my student.
+Sometimes these comments are the same as I have told my students many times!
 Other times I can note what to work on further ahead for the next exam.